rogerhu/studying-android-studio-internals/index.md

 And then use the `attach sources` to use the files.

-### IntelliJ Gradle Plugin
+### Testing different IDE versions

-If you want to test different Android Studio versions, the best way to do it is to use the Intellij Gradle Plugin.
+Another way of testing IDE versions is to launch them within Android Studio using the Intellij Gradle Plugin.
+It allows you to launch an IDE within Android Studio, which lets you attach breakpoints.

-1. Add this to your `build.gradle.kts` file (see [source](https://github.com/rogerhu/intellij-gradle-plugin-demo/blob/master/build.gradle.kts#L3-L12)) as an example):
+1. Add the IntelliJ Gradle plugin to your `build.gradle.kts` file (see [source](https://github.com/rogerhu/intellij-gradle-plugin-demo/blob/master/build.gradle.kts#L3-L12)) as an example):

 ```gradle